Past, Present, and Future of Bug Tracking in the Generative AI Era: Abstract

-This paper presents our vision for an AI-powered bug tracking framework, highlighting the challenges and opportunities of integrating LLMs into bug tracking.
-By positioning our framework as both a forward-looking design and a practical augmentation for existing bug tracking tools, we try to illustrate how automation not only decreases response times and TTR but also transforms the overall software maintenance process, paving the way for a more efficient, collaborative, and user-centric future.
+This paper articulates our vision for an AI-powered bug tracking framework and examines the challenges and opportunities of integrating LLMs into bug tracking workflows.
+We position the framework as a forward-looking design that can also augment today’s issue trackers, illustrating how automation can reduce turnaround time while reshaping software maintenance into a more efficient, collaborative, and user-centric process.